xonixx/xonixx.github.io/mdbooker.md

 ### Step 3: deploy the website

-After the previous steps the final html/js/css will be generated.

-However, it's out of scope of this article how to host them on the public domain.
+The deployment of final html/js/css to the public domain is out of scope of this article.

 ## Technical details

 ## Alternatives

-- [Docsify](https://colinhacks.com/essays/docs-the-smart-way) - small JS lib that renders your README.md as a single-page website.
-I didn't like it because such single-pages give poor user experience.
+The only alternative I've found is [Docsify](https://colinhacks.com/essays/docs-the-smart-way) -- small JS lib that renders your README.md as a single-page website.
+I didn't like it, though, because such single-pages usually give poor user experience.
--